 In some of the earlier photographs of Stanley campaigning he has a slightly different board so I think he must have got through several in his lifetime.

 The early billboards don’t include the phrase “and sitting”.
-Green’s logic was that a sedentary lifestyle would allow the protein energies to accumulate and turn into nasty thoughts and so on.
+His logic was that a sedentary lifestyle would allow the protein energies to accumulate and turn into nasty thoughts and so on.
 Passion could be counteracted by vigorous exercise, such as digging the garden.

 He certainly practiced what he preached – he was outdoors seven days a week, cycling backwards and forwards between Ealing and central London, and he survived on a meagre daily meal of half a boiled egg and some oatmeal porridge.